ArttuKorpela/AWA_PROJECT/README.md

   <tr>
    <td>User Deletion Test
    </td>
-   <td>Should successfully delete the user and rnot let the user login after
+   <td>Should successfully delete the user and not let the user login after
    </td>
    <td>Pass
    </td>